Santa Fe, bent's adobe fort

 History

 Santa Fe was founded in 1610 by Spanish colonists and is one of the oldest cities in the United States.
 It served as the capital of the Spanish province of Nuevo México before becoming part of independent Mexico in 1821.
-When the U.S. gained control of New Mexico after the Mexican-American War, Santa Fe continued to serve as the capital of the New Mexico Territory starting in 1851.
+When the U.S. gained control of New Mexico after the Mexican-American War, and continued to serve as the capital of the New Mexico Territory starting in 1851.
 It has remained the capital of New Mexico since statehood in 1912.

 Albuquerque, in contrast, is a much more recent city.
 It was established in 1706 as a Spanish colonial outpost but did not experience significant growth until the arrival of the railroad in 1880.
 Albuquerque was incorporated as a town in 1885 and as a city in 1891, quickly surpassing Santa Fe in population and economic power thanks to its location along major railroad lines.
 It has served as the seat of Bernalillo County since it was founded and continues to be the economic and population center of New Mexico today.